Vridh Badri - Panch Badri

-|Dedicated To||Lord Vishnu|
+|Dedicated To||Lord Vishnu.|

-|Built In||Data not available.|
+|Built in||Data not available.|

 Adi Badri is part of famous Panch Badri of Uttarakhand.
-It is a group of sixteen temples, belonging to the Gupta age(5th century to 8th century), were sanctioned by Adi Shankaracharya who wanted to spread the tenets of Hinduism to every remote corner of the country.
+It is a group of sixteen temples, belonging to the Gupta age(5th century to 8th century).
+These were sanctioned by Adi Shankaracharya who wanted to spread the tenets of Hinduism to every remote corner of the country.
 Among them is the Narayan temple, where a black stone idol of Vishnu, three feet high is enshrined.Read more

 Badrinath was originally established as a pilgrimage site by Adi Shankara in the ninth century.
 It is said that Shankara discovered the image of Badrinarayan in the Alaknanda River and enshrined it in a cave near the Tapt Kund (Hot Spring).
 Later the King of Garhwal moved that image to the present temple.
 Since then the temple has undergone several major renovations by many people.Read more

 The Bhavishya Badri is at a distance of about 17 kms. east of Joshimath on Joshimath-Lata-Malari route, amidst the thick forests surrounding Tapovan.
 Pilgrims trek beyond Tapovan up the Dhauliganga River to reach this holy place.
 The idol of Narsimha (the god with the head of lion) is enshrined here.Read more

 The Yogdhyan Badari temple is located at Pandukeshwar at an altitude of 1920 m.
 It is 24 km short of Badrinath on Rishikesh -Badrinath highway.
 The idol, depiciting a meditative posture of the Lord, is worshipped here.
 The Yogdhyan Badari temple is located at Pandukeshwar at an altitude of 1920 m.
 It is 24 km short of Badrinath on Rishikesh -Badrinath highway.Read more